allelomorph/holbertonschool-system_linux/0x02-shell_v2/README.md

 File(s): [`README.md`](./README.md) [`man_1_hsh`](./man_1_hsh) [`AUTHORS.md`](./AUTHORS.md)

 ### :white_check_mark: 1.
 Betty would be proud
-Write a beautiful code that passes the Betty checks
+Write a beautiful code that passes the `betty` linter checks

 Be aware that every single C source file (`*.c` and `*.h`) inside your repository will be checked